orsonteodoro/oiledmachine-overlay/SECURITY.md

 * Higher severities means more attacker capabilities or root-like.
 * Lower severities means less attacker capabilities or jail-like.
+* The score is an approximation and weight of the attacker capabilities may disagree.

 Severity | Score | Possible vector string examples              | In layman's terms
 ---      | ---   | ---                                          | ---